VisualDig/visualdig-kotlin/README.md

 ## Mission
-Many popular feature testing frameworks that are available today often waste development time due to poor error messages, and failures that are inconsistent.
+Many popular web feature testing frameworks that are available today often waste development time due to poor error messages, and failures that are inconsistent.

 Visual Dig aims to reduce the amount of time that developers spend writing, diagnosing,